Chief Revenue Officer & Publisher, Wired

 Lori is a proven multi-platform content executive highly proficient in all aspects of media including social, mobile, broadband, television, digital, and print as well as digital ad sales.
-She is the Executive Director Digital and Content Strategy at Time Inc where she oversees editorial for major brands.
+In her most recent position, Lori was the Senior Partner, Director of Content for Maxus Global.
 Greene also teaches digital content strategies at New York University and is a guest speaker, panelist, and lecturer on digital subjects.
 Most recently, she executed a full digital rebrand of the global company WOBI, home of the World Business Forum, including content alliances with AOL, Inc., Wharton Business School, and Fast Company.
 She was responsible for exponential social media growth and the company’s first expansion into Asia.

 Prior, she ran BBC America Digital where she increased web traffic over 100% and won Best Cable Website of the Year for her intelligent integration of television, digital, and social elements.
 She also increased revenue, social and digital metrics by double digits.